-One of the biggest improvements of Emsisoft Anti-Malware and Emsisoft Internet Security version 10 is the new behavior blocker panel, which gives you full control over your running programs.
-If your PC seems to run slower or behaves erratically, it’s time to view which and what programs are running on your system and take action accordingly.
-Here’s how you can do so.
+One of the key protection features of Emsisoft Anti-Malware is the Behavior Blocker, which comes with its own panel that gives you full control over your running programs.
+If your PC seems to be running slower than usual or behaving erratically, you can use the Behavior Blocker panel to view which programs are running on your system and take action accordingly.
+Here’s how:

-What is the purpose of a behavior blocker?
+What is the purpose of the Behavior Blocker?

-The best way to understand what a behavior blocker does is to imagine a layer that sits between your operating system and the programs on your computer.
+The best way to understand what the Behavior Blocker does is to imagine a layer that sits between your operating system and the programs on your computer.
 This layer checks for certain malicious behavior patterns in the actions of the programs and raises an alert as soon as something suspicious occurs.
-For example, if a program is not digitally signed, starts without a visible window, creates an auto-run entry in registry or sends data over the internet then chances are high this is a piece of spyware.
+For example, if a program is not digitally signed, starts without a visible window, creates an auto-run entry in registry or sends data over the Internet, there’s a good chance it could be a piece of malware.

 No matter how encrypted or complex a malware program is, it can’t hide its behavior.
-Because there are a limited amount of ways a malware can behave (e.g. a virus will always infect files), the behavior blocker can detect almost any type of malware.
+Because there are a limited number of ways malware can behave (e.g. a virus will always infect files, a trojan always opens up the system to the outside, encryption ransomware always encrypts files, etc), the Behavior Blocker can detect almost any type of malware, even without requiring frequent online updates.

-However, many legitimate programs behave quite similar to malware, such as software updaters that may also run in the background and send data over the internet.
-That’s where the Emsisoft Anti-Malware Network comes in: the behavior blocker uses our public malware database to perform a live cloud verification when it notices a program is exhibiting questionable behavior.
+However, many legitimate programs behave quite similarly to malware, such as software updaters that may also run in the background and send data over the internet.
+That’s where the intelligence cloud of the Emsisoft Anti-Malware Network comes in.
+The Behavior Blocker uses our public malware database to perform a live cloud verification when it notices a program is exhibiting questionable behavior.
 If the Emsisoft Anti-Malware Network has a clear indication that a program is good or bad, the alert can be skipped and will automatically be allowed or blocked, drastically reducing the amount of false positives.
-The Emsisoft Anti-Malware Network knows over 163 million malware threats, and more than 200,000 threats are added daily!
+As of early 2018, the Emsisoft Anti-Malware Network knows over 350 million malware threats, and more than 200,000 threats are added daily!

 View details about active running processes

-The quarantine and end process options are only available for new or bad processes in order to prevent you from harming your system by mistakenly performing one of these actions on a harmless or critical windows process.
+The “Quarantine” and “End process” options are only available for monitored processes in order to prevent you from harming your system by mistakenly performing one of these actions on a harmless or critical Windows process.
 Each action will allow you to learn specific details about the program:

 Use this feature to check a file in the Emsisoft Anti-Malware Network.
-After selecting the desired process, you’ll be directed to a page in which you can view several file properties and details about the executable process that you can use to make an informed decision about the safety of a file.
+After selecting the desired process, you’ll be directed to a page showing several file properties and details about the executable process that you can use to make an informed decision about the safety of a file.

 Open the file location

-Navigate to a file location to get insight about where exactly a file is located.
+Navigate to a file’s location to get insight into where exactly a file is located.
 For example, if a supposed system process is typically located in the System32 directory but is now present in your Documents folder, it is most likely malware.
 Experienced users may wish to manually remove threats using this option.

 File properties are traits of the file such as the size or type.
-Viewing file properties is helpful in determining whether a file is malicious because users can view the MD5 hash of any given file which can be compared to the authentic hash that can quickly be found online.
-The MD5 hash of a file is a sequence of 32 characters which help identify each file uniquely and comes in handy to see if a file as been manipulated or changed.
+Viewing file properties is helpful in determining whether a file is malicious because users can view the MD5 hash of any given file, which can be compared to the authentic hash that can quickly be found online.
+The MD5 hash of a file is a sequence of 32 characters, which helps identify each file uniquely and comes in handy when you need to check if a file has been manipulated or changed.
 If the hash is different, there is a high probability that the file is malicious.
-The date a file was first and last seen is a factor to take into consideration because if a file is relatively new and not classified yet, it in theory should not be trusted.
+The date a file was first and last seen is also a factor to take into consideration because if a file is relatively new and not yet classified, it should (in theory) not be trusted.

-What to do when a malicious process is found
+What to do when you find a malicious process

-If a process is found to be malicious, it will most likely be blocked in realtime by the Emsisoft behavior blocker.
+If a process is found to be malicious, it will most likely be blocked in real time by the Emsisoft Behavior Blocker.
 Alternatively, use the process list to quarantine or end the active malicious program.
-If a program is classified as malicious, it is recommended that you quarantine the threat.
+If a program is classified as malicious by the Anti-Malware Network lookup, it is recommended that you quarantine the threat.

-The revamped behavior blocker panel offers new ways to spot potential threats.
-You can use the new process list to weed out suspected threats and learn several details about which programs are running on your PC.
-When a malicious process is found, simply use the end or quarantine option to remove the threat from memory.
-In addition, you can create application rules control the manner in which the behavior blocker handles certain applications and activities.
-You can use the new panel to your advantage to get the most out of your Emsisoft protection.
+The Behavior Blocker panel offers new ways to spot potential threats.
+You can use the process list to weed out suspected threats and learn several details about which programs are running on your PC.
+When a malicious process is found, simply use the “End process” or “Quarantine program” option to remove the threat from memory.
+In addition, you can create application rules to control the manner in which the Behavior Blocker handles certain applications and activities.
+Use the Behavior Blocker panel to your advantage to get the most out of your Emsisoft protection.

 Have a great (malware-free) day!